-3

 So the answer in relation to that part of the 1947 treaty really depends on what kinds and quantity of weapons Finland would acquire in view of or after joining NATO, assuming that Russia still intends to hold Finland to the letter of the 1947 treaty, which isn't entirely clear to me (right now).
 I know they've recently warned Finland and Sweden not to join NATO, but I don't recall specific treaties [with Russia] being mentioned in that context.

-As far as I can tell, the 1947 treaty is silent on other issues that may be entailed by NATO membership, like e.g. the stationing of foreign (especially US or UK) forces on Finland's soil.
+As far as I can tell, the 1947 treaty with Finland is silent on other issues that may be entailed by NATO membership, like e.g. the stationing of foreign (especially US or UK) forces on Finland's soil.

 Both contracting parties undertake each to refrain from any attack upon the other and to make no alliance and to participate in no coalition directed against either of the contracting parties.